 Finally, Have to Have has digitalized shopping with friends.
-The website, founded by Kimberly Skelton and Carla Holtze, allows users to shop online, save items to their Have to Have profiles, and have others take a look.
+The website, founded by Kimberly Skelton and Carla Holtze, allows users to shop online, save items to their Have to Have profiles, and have others take a look, plus they are also allowed to use coupon codes on the website, you can learn more about it here.
 Have to have also tells you when products you want go on sale.

 Items are transferred with the Have to Have bookmarklet button, which can be attached to any browser dashboard and allows users to transfer items to their Have to Have profiles with just a click.
 Once added to the dashboard, friends can see your selections; they can share their opinion or even buy the items for you, right out of your profile.